Home, Like Noplace Is There: Release

 The band released their second album in 2014 titled Home, Like Noplace Is There, which brought the band to attention in the emo revival scene.
 After releasing the album, vocalist Christian Holden stated in a blog post on the band's Tumblr that "Our new album deals with some real dark stuff.
-So to all my brooding and slightly damaged friends, have your a happy album or Rugrats in Paris nearby.
+So to all my brooding and slightly damaged friends, have your happy album or Rugrats in Paris nearby.
 It's partly about my experience with friends and loved ones in the past three years which were very complicated, toxic, and abusive.
 But laid within is a lot about the deconstruction of self for personal growth and transformation.
 I hope it helps you live and stuff.
 Apparently we are emo now."

 In June, the group supported Modern Baseball on their headlining US tour.
 In July and August, the group went on a co-headlining US tour with Foxing.
 Prawn and Little Big League appeared on select dates.
 In October and November, the group supported The World Is a Beautiful Place & I Am No Longer Afraid to Die on their US tour.
 In August and September, the group supported The Get Up Kids on their headlining US tour.
 Following this, the group embarked on their own headlining US tour in October and November.
 They were supported by Runaway Brother, Oso Oso and The Spirit of the Beehive.

 Reception

 Home, Like Noplace Is There received universal critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 91, indicating "universal acclaim."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 91, indicating "universal acclaim".

 In the review for AllMusic, Fred Thomas described the album as, "a beautiful blur of raw feelings and stark observations, supported by well-thought-out hooks and musicianship".
 Adam Thomas of Sputnikmusic stated that "Home, Like NoPlace Is There begs to be adapted to its listener's own fears and struggles, regardless of if it's grief, isolation, identity or even something a bit more abstract.
 It's a helping hand when you need it most – and that's the strongest compliment I could ever possibly give a record."
-Ian Cohen of Pitchfork declared that "This might be the sound of The Hotelier tearing the building down, but they’re working towards something monumental."
+Ian Cohen of Pitchfork declared that "This might be the sound of The Hotelier tearing the building down, but they're working towards something monumental."